abihassen/abihassen.github.io/_posts/1970-01-01-Books-and-Authors.md

 * Of, Delegates & Convention, Delegates Of The Constitutional — The Constitution of the United States and the Declaration of Independence
 * Painter, Nell Irvin — The History of White People
 * Parenti, Christian — Radical Hamilton: Economic Lessons From a Misunderstood Founder
+* Perlstein, Rick — The Invisible Bridge: The Fall of Nixon and the Rise of Reagan
 * Piketty, Thomas — Capital in the Twenty-First Century
 * Piketty, Thomas — Capital and Ideology
 * Pikovsky, Arkady & Rosenblum, Michael & Kurths, Jürgen — Synchronization: A Universal Concept in Nonlinear Sciences